micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-2-rashi_en.md

 ### passuk 5
 <b>As much as [lit. until] a footstep.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Even as much as a footstep, in other words, I do not permit you even as much as a footstep <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>to pass through their land, unless they grant you permission.
 A Midrashic explanation: <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Until the day comes when there will be footsteps upon the Mount of Olives, as it is said, ‘And his feet shall stand etc.’
-<b>Essav’s inheritance.</b> from Avrohom.
+<b>Eisov’s inheritance.</b> from Avrohom.
 I gave (promised) the land of ten nations to him; seven of which will be yours.
-The lands of the Kainites, Kenizzites and Kadmonites, which are actually Amon, Moav and Seir — One of them belongs to Essav, And [the other] two to the children of Lot, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>as a reward for his going along with him [Avrohom] to Egypt and for remaining silent when they said regarding his wife [Soroh] that she was his sister.
+The lands of the Kainites, Kenizzites and Kadmonites, which are actually Amon, Moav and Seir — One of them belongs to Eisov, And [the other] two to the children of Lot, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>as a reward for his going along with him [Avrohom] to Egypt and for remaining silent when they said regarding his wife [Soroh] that she was his sister.
 He [God] therefore treated him [Lot] like his son.

 ### passuk 6
 <b>You are to purchase.</b> תִּכְרוּ is an expression indicating purchase.
 Similarly, ‘I have acquired for myself’; for in the cities on the sea-shore they refer to selling as כִּירָה .

 ### passuk 7
-<b>For Hachem your God has blessed you.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Therefore do not show ingratitude by showing yourselves to be poor, but show yourselves to be rich.
+<b>For Adonoy your God has blessed you.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Therefore do not show ingratitude by showing yourselves to be poor, but show yourselves to be rich.

 ### passuk 8
 <b>We turned and passed over.</b> Northward. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>We turned our faces to travel along the eastern side.